joeytakeda/misc/table.md

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.declarable](#att.declarable)  (@default)
 @eol(end-of-line) indicates whether or not end-of-line hyphenation has been retained in a text.
+**Status**Optional**Datatype**teidata.enumerated**Legal values are:**

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**allall end-of-line hyphenation has been retained, even though the lineation of the original may not have been. someend-of-line hyphenation has been retained in some cases.
-[Default] hardall soft end-of-line hyphenation has been removed: any remaining end-of-line hyphenation should be retained. noneall end-of-line hyphenation has been removed: any remaining hyphenation occurred within the line.
+all all end-of-line hyphenation has been retained, even though the lineation of the original may not have been. all end-of-line hyphenation has been retained, even though the lineation of the original may not have been. some end-of-line hyphenation has been retained in some cases.
+[Default] end-of-line hyphenation has been retained in some cases.
+[Default] hard all soft end-of-line hyphenation has been removed: any remaining end-of-line hyphenation should be retained. all soft end-of-line hyphenation has been removed: any remaining end-of-line hyphenation should be retained. none all end-of-line hyphenation has been removed: any remaining hyphenation occurred within the line. all end-of-line hyphenation has been removed: any remaining hyphenation occurred within the line.